AlexRibeiro95/Environmental_factors_on_Public_health/README.md

 - Obesity Rate: adjusted_obesity_rate and its inverse are also important, reflecting the well-known impact of obesity on health.

 **Environmental Features**:
--AQI (Air Quality Index): Positioned in the middle of the SHAP summary plot, AQI has a moderate influence on the model’s predictions.
+- AQI (Air Quality Index): Positioned in the middle of the SHAP summary plot, AQI has a moderate influence on the model’s predictions.
 This suggests that while air quality is not the most dominant factor, it still significantly contributes to the model’s decision-making process, aligning with real-world evidence that environmental factors affect health outcomes.

-## Challenges and Future Work

-### Challenges Faced
-- **Data Limitations**: Discussed challenges such as missing data, computational constraints, and model complexity.
-- **Overfitting**: Addressed the challenge of overfitting in model training.

-### Future Enhancements
-- **Improving Model Accuracy**: Suggestions for incorporating additional data sources and refining the model.
-- **Wider Deployment**: Plans to deploy the model in different environments for broader use.

 ## Conclusion